mixcloud/django-experiments/README.rst

         'experiments.middleware.ExperimentsMiddleware',
     ]

 We haven't configured our goals yet, we'll do that in a bit.
+Please ensure you have correctly configured your STATIC_URL setting.

 *Note, more configuration options are detailed below.*